 Typically, juices and blends have very little sea buckthorn in them so take time to read the labels carefully.
 If you can find sea buckthorn oil that comes from both the seeds and the berries, you will gain the most benefits.
 You should be able to find it at your local health food store.
 Just be careful to ensure that you are getting the pure product.

 Sea buckthorn is tart when eaten raw, which is why it’s often found in jams and syrups, or as supplements found as a capsule or in juice form, making it easy to include in smoothies.

-Sea buckthorn has been noted as safe to use — however, more research it’s always best to be careful when taking any new substance.
-Anyone who is pregnant, breast-feeding, on medication or battling any disease should take extra precautions and consult a doctor prior to using in the diet or on the skin.
+Sea buckthorn has been noted as safe to use.
+Anyone who is pregnant, breastfeeding, on medication or battling any disease should take extra precautions and consult a doctor prior to using in the diet or on the skin.
 It may be best to avoid altogether.

 It has been known to slow blood clotting but also has been noted to increase bleeding and bruising in those with bleeding disorders.
 Since sea buckthorn is known to lower blood pressure, it may cause blood pressure to dip too low for anyone who already has low blood pressure.
 Because it may cause extra bleeding during surgery, it’s best to stop using about two weeks prior to any scheduled surgery.

 Sea buckthorn oil has been shown to be a wonder oil and may be a great way to supplement your diet.
 Make sure that you’re aware of the sourcing and that you use pure sea buckthorn oil.
 From helping to reduce inflammation to preventing diabetes and cardiovascular disease, sea buckthorn oil is definitely worth exploring.

 So whether it’s adding it to a smoothie, taking it on its own or applying it to the skin, sea buckthorn oil may be the wonder oil you’ve been searching for.